leabs/astro-tailwind-flowbite-template/README.md

 This is a website template that uses Astro 3.0 along with Tailwind to create a static website for various smaller projects.
 I'm hoping to use this as a foundation for small projects in the future such as building friends or small businesses fast and simple static sites.

+This uses all the great features of Astro 3.0 like View Transitions API support, automatic asset optimization, better build output and more.
+You can read more about Astro 3.0 [here](https://astro.build/blog/astro-3).

 This is a work in progress, so please feel free to send me a pull request for any improvements you make.
 Look at the contributing section below for more information.

 ## Getting Started